jlarriba/jrmapi/README.md

 jrmapi is a wrapper over the REST Cloud API for the reMarkable e-paper tablet implemented in Java8.
 It allows the access to the reMarkable files from a Java application via an easy-to-use API.

 # usage
-It is currently in an initial stage of development, so, even if it supports mostly all the file API operations, it currently does not yet support authentication.
-To use it you must generate a user token yourself and put it in the attribute USER_TOKEN in the class Authentication.
+It is currently in an initial stage of development, so, even if it supports mostly all the file API operations, it currently does not yet support authentication., but itself.
+It reads the auth tokens from the .rmapi file stored by rmapi with the usertoken and the devicetoken.

+So, to use this API, first download and install rmapi, start it for the first time, associate it to your remarkable account.
+It will generate the .rmapi file and from then, you can use it to traverse your remarkable cloud with jrmapi.

 # api support
 - [ ] authentication